GabrielSandoval/caml-mimic/README.md

 ## Training a new model

+1. To train a new model from scratch, please copy the script `learn/training.py` to the project root directory.

+    ```
+    cp learn/training.py training.py
+    ```

-To train a new model from scratch, please use the script `learn/training.py`.
-Execute `python training.py -h` for a full list of input arguments and flags.
+2. Execute `python training.py -h` for a full list of input arguments and flags.
 The `train_new_model.sh` scripts in the `predictions/` subdirectories can serve as examples (or you can run those directly to use the same hyperparameters).

 ## Model predictions